-Love Love Love (1989): A typical rich girl-poor boy fare, Love Love Love reunites the QSQT jodi, but this time the Aamir Khan-Juhi Chawla magic does not work.
-A done to death storyline was the key reason behind the film's failure
+Love Love Love (1989): A typical rich girl-poor boy fare, Love Love Love reunited the Qayamat Se Qayamat Tak jodi, but this time the Aamir Khan-Juhi Chawla magic did not work.
+A done to death storyline was the key reason behind the film's failure.

-Tum Mere Ho (1990): Another Aamir-Juhi starrer and other drab offering.
-Here, the hero plays a snake-charmer with magical powers while the heroine is a village girl.
-The saap ka badla theme is prominent in the film, which doesn't make for interesting viewing
+Tum Mere Ho (1990): Another Aamir-Juhi starrer and another drab offering.
+Here, the hero played a snake-charmer with magical powers while the heroine was a village girl.
+The 'saap ka badla' (revenge of a snake) theme was prominent in the film, which did not make for interesting viewing.

-Deewana Mujh Sa Nahin (1990): This time, Aamir teams up with Dil co-star Madhuri Dixit.
-He plays a photographer, who is obsessed with a model (played by Madhuri Dixit) working in the same agency, and keeps dreaming about getting married to her even though the latter is engaged to someone else.
-The slow pace makes the film extremely boring
+Deewana Mujh Sa Nahin (1990): This time, Aamir teamed up with Dil co-star Madhuri Dixit.
+He played a photographer, who is obsessed with a model (played by Madhuri Dixit) working in the same agency, and kept dreaming about getting married to her even though the latter is engaged to someone else.
+The slow pace made the film extremely boring.

-Jawani Zindabad (1990): Aamir had 90s star Farha Naaz for company in this romantic comedy.
-The film is about the younger generation who are against dowry, but have to face stern opposition from their elders, who want to continue the traditional.
-The intentions were great, but the execution wasn't
+Jawani Zindabad (1990): Aamir romanced 90s star Farha Naaz in this romantic comedy.
+The film was about the younger generation who are against dowry but have to face stern opposition from their elders, who want to continue the tradition.
+The intentions were great, but the execution wasn't.

 Afsana Pyaar Ka (1991): Boy and girl, meet, fight and fall in love.
 However, their warring families are dead against the relationship.
-Neelam Kothari plays Aamir's love interest here.
-The Tip Tip Baarish song is the best thing about the film
+Neelam Kothari played Aamir's love interest here.
+The Tip Tip Baarish song is the best thing about the film.

 Isi Ka Naam Zindagi (1992): The film, set in the British Raj, brought back the Aamir-Farha pairing, but with equally bad results as the one earlier.
-The movie centres around a plot of land owned by an old man (played by Pran).
-Due to its convoluted storyline, the movie was rejected by the audiences
+The movie centred around a plot of land owned by an old man (played by Pran).
+Due to its convoluted storyline, the movie was rejected by the audiences.

-Daulat Ki Jung (1992): Aamir and Juhi are the lead pair again in this flick.
-Not for the first time, their parents are enemies, and do not want them to marry each other.
+Daulat Ki Jung (1992): Aamir and Juhi were the lead pair again in this flick.
+Not for the first time, just like Qayamat Se Qayamat Take, this time too, their parents are enemies and do not want them to marry each other.
 Further, there is also a treasure hunt angle thrown in.
-Nothing could save the film from sinking
+Nothing could save the film from sinking.

-Parampara (1993): Unarguably Yash Chopra's worst film, this multi-starrer overdid the khandaani dushmani theme, with two youngsters (Aamir and Saif Ali Khan) turning from friends to foes on coming to know that the other belongs to the enemy family.
+Parampara (1993): Unarguably Yash Chopra's worst film, this multi-starrer overdid the 'khandaani dushmani' (warring families) theme, with two youngsters (Aamir and Saif Ali Khan) turning from friends to foes on coming to know that the other belongs to the enemy family.
 The films drags on and on without any perceptible logic.
-Aamir's acting isn't something to write home about
+Aamir's acting isn't something to write home about.

 He may be known as Mr. Perfectionist, but birthday boy Aamir Khan has also had his share of forgettable films.
 How many do you remember?